-Sports Medicine & Orthopaedic Center (SMOC), a leading orthopaedic center in Hampton Roads, today announced Geoffrey Wright, MD, will join the practice.
-Specializing in knee and hip replacements, Dr. Wright will also be bringing his expertise as a retired Navy captain and former flight surgeon to the growing SMOC care team
+Suffolk, Virginia September 4, 2018 — Sports Medicine & Orthopaedic Center (SMOC), a leading orthopaedic center in Hampton Roads, today announced James H. Henick, MD, will join the practice.
+Specializing in Interventional Pain Management, Dr. Henick will also be bringing his expertise as a retired Air Force Colonel and former flight anesthesiologist to the growing SMOC care team.

 JOIN US FOR A FREE INFORMATIONAL SESSION TO LEARN IF SPINAL CORD STIMULATION IS RIGHT FOR YOU

 At SMOC, we are strong supporters of our local chapter of the Arthritis Foundation, especially their annual Jingle Bell Run.
 The Jingle Bell Run is a fun way to get decked out and be festive, while racing to raise funds and awareness to cure America’s #1 cause of disability.

 Dr. Grabill will answer your questions and discuss Mako™ Robotic-Arm Assisted Technology and how it provides you with a personalized surgical plan for your hip or knee pain.

 CHESAPEAKE, Va.
 (WAVY) – The latest technology in spinal cord stimulation offers another option for people who need to manage chronic pain.

 KITTY HAWK, N.C.
 (WAVY) — People taking opioids for chronic pain now have a new option.
 Heather Breckenridge, of Kitty Hawk, is the first person from our region to be implanted with the latest type of spinal cord stimulator.
 She blew out two discs in her back while working at a wine store on the Outer Banks.

 Press Release: Joint Center for Joints and More: New Combined Care Center Offers Patients Easy Access in Harborview